zeke800/Satellite-Tracker/README.md

 This is based on https://github.com/alexchang0229/SatelliteTracker.
 This was inpired by the SatelliteTracker project (link above).
 It can track one satellite at a time, by default NOAA 19.
-Made to work with Adafruit Metro Airlift, but may work with other wifi feather boards.

 CAUTION!!!
-EXTREME BETA!
-Code not working yet, hoping to finish it by tomorrow (as of 2021-04-11).
+EXTREME BETA (probably alpha)!
+Code might not work on some arduinos yet.

+USAGE:
+Simply put the az/el in serial, "az,el".
+The motors will turn.
+Make sure to set the full rotation steps value!